 7. At that point, the IRC abandoned its constitutional duty.
 Rather than prepare and submit a second round of maps as was constitutionally required by Article III, Section 4(b), the members of the IRC instead declared that they could not reach agreement.
 Although the option of sending separate plans to the Legislature-as they had done the first time around-remained available, certain members of the IRC refused to meet, thereby denying a quorum.
-Paralyzed, the

-IRC failed to send a second round of plans to the Legislature.
+Paralyzed, the IRC failed to send a second round of plans to the Legislature

-8. The Legislature had anticipated this possibility and passed legislation in 2021 (the authorizing the Legislature to pass a redistricting plan in the event that the IRC failed to submit redistricting plans.
+8. The Legislature had anticipated this possibility and passed legislation in 2021 (the "2021 Legislation") purportedly filling a gap in the New York constitutional language by authorizing the Legislature to pass a redistricting plan in the event that the IRC failed to submit redistricting plans.
 See L 2021, ch 633 (stating that "if the commission does not vote on any redistricting plan or plans, for any reason ... each house shall introduce such implementing legislation with any amendments each house deems necessary").